renegade-fi/renegade-contracts/docs/specification.md

     - Preprocessed information for the Plonk circuits & proof linking statements being proven[^2]
 - Contract addresses
     - The `DarkpoolContract` must know the addresses for the `MerkleContract`, `VerifierContract`, and aforementioned `VkeysContract` so that it can `delegatecall` / `staticcall` them appropriately
+- Protocol fee
+    - A global parameter indicating the fee taken by the protocol.
+This is a fixed percentage of each trade's volume represented as a fixed-point number

+## Access Controls

+The on-chain protocol has the following access controls securing it:
+- Upgradeability
+    - We use OpenZeppelin's transparent upgradeable proxy pattern, as mentioned above.
+As such, the `DarkpoolContract` has all calls proxied to it through the `TransparentUpgradeableProxy` via a `delegatecall`, and can be upgraded via the `ProxyAdmin`.
+        - In using the OpenZeppelin contract implementations, we also adopt their access controls for the `TransparentUpgradeableProxy` and `ProxyAdmin`.
+Namely, the `ProxyAdmin` has a dedicated owner that can call its upgrade method, and the `TransparentUpgradeableProxy` only accepts upgrade calls from the `ProxyAdmin`
+    - Separately from the high-level transparent upgradeable proxy pattern being used for managing the version of the `DarkpoolContract`, we have individual, access-controlled methods for upgrading the implementations of the `VerifierContract`, `VkeysContract`, and `MerkleContract`, defined on the `DarkpoolContract`
+        - This allows us to scope individual upgrades to these components, without requiring upgrades to the entire `DarkpoolContract`
+- Ownership
+    - The `DarkpoolContract` also has a dedicated owner, potentially separate from the owner of the `ProxyAdmin`.
+This owner can be set during initialization, or ownership can be transferred from the current owner to another.
+    - Only the `DarkpoolContract` owner can call certain protected setter methods, such as setting the protocol fee, pausing the contract, or upgrading implementations of the `VerifierContract`, `VkeysContract`, and `MerkleContract`
+- Pausing
+    - The `DarkpoolContract` can be paused, meaning that any user-accessible, state mutating methods (i.e., those that are not scoped to just the owner, such as settling matched orders) will revert.
+    - This is meant as an emergency measure, to give us time to upgrade any faulty or compromised implementations in the case of an attack or other unintended contract functionality.

 ## Contract Interfaces